FranciscoFrias17/Employee-Pulse/README.md

-# Employee Polls Project
+# Employee Pulse

 This project has been bootstraped with Create React App.
 It is a simple employee poll application.
 Most of the data is managed by Redux.
+Users can log in as one of the created users and either create new questions or answer questions from other users.
+Upon answering a question the user can see the percentage of other employees who had the same answer.
+The users are also ranked in a leaderboard by the amount of questions they have answered.

 To initialize the project, change directory to `polls` and run `npm install`, then `npm start`.